thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 ## Persistent RPC

 Since version 3.3, ThingsBoard provides the new feature: **Persistent RPC**.
-The difference between Basic RPC and Persistent RPC is that the second has an increased timeout and the command is stored in the Database configurable amount of time.
+The difference between Basic RPC and Persistent RPC is that the second has an increased timeout and the command is stored in the database for configurable amount of time.
+Persistent RPC is extremely useful when your device is in power-saving mode.
+Power-saving mode (or PSM) is when the device temporary is turning off to save the battery energy.
+You can set the PSM in the device profile or device configuration.
+This feature is available for CoAP and LWM2M only.
+After you send an RPC request to this device, the request will be saved in the database for the time you configured and the device will receive the request when it is turned on again.
-When you send a Persistent RPC, the response will contain RPC ID.
-Whenever you need to find a specific RPC and view its states and responses, you can do it with that ID in the Database.
+In addition, every time you send the Persistent RPC, the response will contain RPC ID.
+Whenever you need to find a specific RPC and view its states and responses, you can do it with that ID through the database.

 #### Persistent RPC Configuration

-Firstly, edit ThingsBoard configuration file
+To configure parameters for sending a Persistent RPC request, first, you need to edit the ThingsBoard configuration file:

 ```
 sudo nano /etc/thingsboard/conf/thingsboard.conf
 ```
 {: .copy-code}

-Then, add the following lines to the configuration file:
+Then, add the following lines to the configuration file to add these parameters:

 ```
 export SQL_TTL_RPC_ENABLED=true